PaulBrownMagic/Frames/README.md

    deletes the `Key-Value` pairs from the frame.
 If the values at the key are a list, then only the element is deleted.
 If the value at the key isn't a list or if it's the last one, then the whole key is deleted.

-- WIP: Purge frame, like delete frame but removing reference to it as well.